barryclark/jekyll-now/about.md

 permalink: /about/
 ---

 I'm Product and DevOps manager at StorageOS and previously software engineer at Google.
 I code, write and speak about storage, containers and cloud, and manage a team of DevOps engineers.
-I’m active in the developer community and regularly speak at meetups and conferences related to Docker containers, Kubernetes, microservices, cloud native etc.
+I’m active in the developer community and regularly speak at meetups and conferences related to Docker containers, Kubernetes, microservices and cloud native.

 I founded the [Cloud Native London meetup](https://www.meetup.com/Cloud-Native-London), an official Cloud Native Computing Foundation (CNCF) meetup group.
 It's dedicated to building a strong, open, diverse developer community around the Cloud Native platform and technologies in London.